Scunthorpe Alphas: Division Two

-Promotion to Division One
+Division 1 to the Premiership

 In 2023 the Alphas started their regular season with a loss away at the Northumberland Vikings 24–13.
 The Alphas would go on to beat the Lancashire Wolverines, Darlington Steam and the Yorkshire Rams twice.
 The Alphas ultimately faltered at home to the Vikings 28–0.
 An 8–2 regular season in their first year in Division 1 would result in two consecutive playoff berths.
 The Alphas won their first Division 1 playoff game 23–13 away at the Glasgow Tigers on 20 August 2023 before being defeated by the Nottingham Caesars ending their Premier Division promotion bid.

 In 2024 the club were re-aligned into the NFC 1 North with the Yorkshire Rams, Sheffield Giants, Chester Romans and the Humber Warhawks.
 Finishing with a 6-2 record they clinched the divisional title and secured a play-off game against Shropshire Revolution.

-The Alphas have a regular season record of 16–2 over their first two official seasons in the league.
+They were promoted to the Premiership North in 2025 despite finishing Northern runners up to Merseyside Nighthawks, but in February 2026 ahead of their debut campaign in the top flight they announced they would be merging with the Humber Warhawks, and taking up the Warhawks spot in Division 2.